KhronosGroup/glTF-Sample-Viewer/README.md

 ### Environment Maps

 This is where environment maps come in!
-Environement maps can be thought of as a light source that surrounds the entire scene (usually as an encompassing cube or sphere) and contributes to the lighting based on the color and brightness across the entire image.
+Environment maps can be thought of as a light source that surrounds the entire scene (usually as an encompassing cube or sphere) and contributes to the lighting based on the color and brightness across the entire image.
 As you might guess, it is extremely inefficient to assess the light contribution to a single point on a surface from every visible point on the environment map.
 In offline applications, we would typically resort to using importance sampling within the render and just choose a predefined number of samples.
 However, as described in [Unreal Engine's course notes on real-time PBR](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf), we can reduce this to a single texture lookup by baking the diffuse and specular irradiance contributions of the environment map into textures.
 You could do this youself as described in the course notes, but there is also a resource called [IBL Baker](http://www.derkreature.com/iblbaker/) that will create these textures for you.
 The diffuse irradiance can be stored in a cube map, however, we expect the sharpness of specular reflection to diminish as the roughness of the object increases.
 Because of this, the different amounts of specular irradiance can be stored in the mip levels of the specular cube map and accessed in the fragment shader based on roughness.

 **Diffuse Front Face**